blockshake-io/srs/README.md

 to split up the OPRF key across a number of oracle servers.
 Each key share has an `index` that represents the $x$-coordinate of the point and a `share` that represents its $y$-coordinate (see [here](#shamirs-secret-sharing) for details).
+The `share` is an element of the BLS12-381 scalar field and it is serialized as the base64-encoded big-endian value of the 32-byte scalar.
 In addition, secret OPRF keys are versioned and an oracle server supports multiple such keys in order to support, e.g., key rotations.  `SRV_SECRET_KEYS` is a string-representation of a JSON array that looks like this:

 ```json
 [